arnicas/interactive-vis-course/Week6/README.md

 See **[multiple_lines_mouseover_tooltip.html](multiple_lines_mouseover_tooltip.html)**.
 Notice it's kind of hard to target the right line... we'll talk about a method to improve that next week using a voronoi grid.

-TODO: Line version with all the data available.

 ## Loading Multiple Data Files